tpm2-software/tpm2-pkcs11/docs/INITIALIZING.md

 In order to use the tpm2-pkcs11 library, you need to initialize a store.
 The store contains metadata for the library on what tokens and subordinate objects to expose.

-PKCS#11 was designed to work with smart cards, and has a few concepts that are pivital to understanding how to use it.
+PKCS#11 was designed to work with smart cards, and has a few concepts that are pivotal to understanding how to use it.
 The first concept is a *slot*.
 The slot, would be the physical smart card reader slot you would insert the smart card into.
 Then, for each slot, you can have a smart card inserted or not.
 So you could have N reader slots with X smart cards inserted where X <= N. For each smart card in X, it provides a *token*.
 The token is the actual device the PKCS#11 calls operate on.